NARCAN

 - Most of these deaths involved opioids.
 Although illicitly manufactured fentanyl has been a significant driver of deaths, other drugs in the illicit drug supply have become increasingly lethal and unpredictable.
 For example, overdose deaths involving illicit stimulants such as cocaine and methamphetamine—often in combination with opioids—have also risen.

-- In addition, xylazine, an active ingredient in a non-opioid sedative approved by FDA for use in animals, but not approved for use in humans, is increasingly added as an adulterant to the illicit drug supply.
+- In addition, xylazine, an active ingredient in a non-opioid sedative approved by the FDA for use in animals, but not approved for use in humans, is increasingly added as an adulterant to the illicit drug supply.

 Signs of an Opioid Overdose